Gene Structure: Evolution

 How to Cite

-Two classes of genes are protein-coding genes and ribonucleic acid (RNA) specifying genes.
-Their expression is controlled by regulatory elements: promoters and enhancers.
 Two fundamental processes in the evolution of gene structure in populations are the production of variations by mutations and the natural selection that filters these variations.
 Mutations occur randomly in genomes of germ cell lineages and are rejected or selected for, so that genes perform needed functions.
-Protein functions and genetic regulatory systems have been attained during the long course of evolution, and many mutations are deleterious.
-However, genetic systems are robust and many mutations have minute effects.
-As a result of minute effects of many mutations, both genetic drift and natural selection influence their fate in a population.
+As a result of minute effects of most mutations, both genetic drift and natural selection influence their fate in a population.

 - nucleotide substitution;